 Yesterday, ECBAWM filed an EEOC charge against New York State on behalf of Patricia Gunning, alleging sexual discrimination and retaliation by her former boss at the Justice Center, James Kiyonaga.
 Today, after a thorough investigation, the New York State Inspector General issued a report condemning Mr. Kiyonaga, and the State fired him.
 Ms. Gunning is represented by Richard D. Emery, Ilann M. Maazel, and Debra Greenberger.

-For more information, read coverage from the New York Times, New York Post, Times Union, and NY Daily News.
+For more information, read coverage from the New York Times, New York Post, Times Union, and New York Daily News.

 Patricia Gunning is represented by Richard D. Emery, Ilann M. Maazel, and Debra Greenberger.